FederatedAI/FATE/pipeline/README.md

 ## Predict with Pipeline

-Once pipeline completes fit, its result model can be used to predict on new data set.
+Once pipeline completes fit, prediction can be run on new data set.
 ```python
 pipeline.predict(backend=Backend.EGGROLL, work_mode=WorkMode.STANDALONE,
                  feed_dict=)
 ```

+In addition, since pipeline is modular, new components can be added to the original pipeline when running prediction.

 ## Query on Tasks

 FATE Pipeline also provides API to query component information, including data, model, and metrics.
-All query API have matching name to [PyFlow SDK](), while Pipeline retrieves and returns query result to user.
+All query API have matching name to [FlowPy](../fate_flow/doc), while Pipeline retrieves and returns query result directly to user.
-Retrieved results can then be conveniently transformed.

 ```python
 summary = pipeline.get_component("hetero_lr_0").get_summary()